-Keep access points to a minimum and make sure the boundary between public and private areas of your building is secure and clearly signed.
-Ensure there are appropriately trained and briefed staff to manage access control points or alternatively invest in good quality access control systems operated by magnetic swipe or contact proximity cards supported by PIN verification.

-See Access Control Guidance on page 29.
+Keep access points to a minimum and make sure the boundary between public and private areas of your operation is secure and clearly signed.
+Invest in good quality access control systems operated by magnetic swipe or contact proximity cards supported by PIN verification.
+See Access Control Guidance on page 21.